Children and Bedtime Fears and Nightmares

 - Listen and understand.
-Try to understand your child’s fears, and don't dismiss or make fun of them.
+Try to understand your child’s fears.
+Don't dismiss or make fun of them.

 - Reassurance.
 It is important to reassure your child if he is afraid.
 Communicate the idea of safety over and over again.

 - Teach coping skills.
-Teach your child coping skills and discuss alternative ways to respond, such as "being brave" and thinking positive thoughts; you can also talk about how you deal with something that you are afraid of.
+Teach your child coping skills and discuss alternative ways to respond, such as "being brave" and thinking positive thoughts.
+You could talk about how you deal with something that you are afraid of.
 Also, provide examples of coping role models by reading stories about children who are afraid and conquer their fears.

 - Have fun in the dark.
 Make being in the dark fun.
 Play flashlight tag.
 Have a treasure hunt and search for things that glow in the dark.

 - Use your imagination and be creative.
 Use your imagination to fight imaginary fears, like monsters.
 Many families have found “monster spray” to be a wonderful way to help a child cope with bedtime fears.
 Some children are comforted by having a pet nearby for nighttime company (even a bedside fish tank may help).
 Whenever possible, have your child be actively involved in coming up with solutions to help him gain a sense of mastery and control.

 - Security object.
 Help your child become attached to a security object that he can keep in bed with him.
 This can help your child feel more relaxed at bedtime and throughout the night.